Internet-Draft SCITT Architecture December 2024

 }

-Figure 2 illustrates an instance of a Signed Statement in EDN, with a payload that is detached.
-Detached payloads support large artifacts, and ensure Signed Statements can integrate with existing storage systems.
+Figure 4 illustrates an instance of a Signed Statement in Extended Diagnostic Notation (EDN), with a payload that is detached.
+Detached payloads support large Statements, and ensure Signed Statements can integrate with existing storage systems.

 18( / COSE Sign 1 /